 WIAS Female Master Students Program

+Under the umbrella of the Iris Runge Program, various gender equality measures at WIAS are bundled to promote the career development of female scientists and to mitigate the drop out of woman at different career stages.
 The WIAS Female Master Students Program wants to encourage female students of the Berlin universities who are enthusiastic about mathematics.
 We offer:

 - a contract as student assistant (40 hours per month),